Franz Baumann: Career

 Baumann worked for the European Parliament in Luxembourg from 1976, in 1979 at the European Commission in Brussels and in 1980 for Siemens in Munich.

 He began his career with the United Nations in 1980, serving from 1980 to 1982 as an associate expert in Nigeria for the United Nations Development Programme (UNDP) and the United Nations Industrial Development Organization (UNIDO).
 He then worked in various departments at the United Nations Secretariat, including those of management and peacekeeping, and in the Office of the Secretary-General.
 In 1993 he was chief administrative officer of the joint United Nations/Organization of American States Human Rights Monitoring Mission in Haiti (MICIVIH).

 In 2002 he was appointed director for management of the United Nations Office at Vienna (UNOV), in 2004 deputy director-general of UNOV, in 2006 deputy executive director of the United Nations Office on Drugs and Crime (UNODC) and in 2007 acting director of the United Nations Office for Outer Space Affairs (UNOOSA).

 In 2009 he was appointed assistant secretary-general for General Assembly and conference management at the United Nations Secretariat.
 In September 2014 he became senior deployment coordinator for Umoja, an enterprise resource planning system. and in September 2015 special advisor on environment and peace operations.

-He is the President of the Academic Council on the United Nations System, an Executive Editor of Environment: Science and Policy for Sustainable Development and a member of the Board of Advisers of the Centre for United Nations Studies at the University of Buckingham (England).
+He is the President Emeritus of the Academic Council on the United Nations System, an Executive Editor of Environment: Science and Policy for Sustainable Development and a member of the Board of Advisers of the Centre for United Nations Studies at the University of Buckingham (England).